Reparo: Loss-Resilient Generative Codec for Video Conferencing: Limitations

 \section{Limitations}

-Although \name\ offers several key advantages over traditional video codecs and existing FEC-based approaches, it also has some limitations.
-First, the current implementation of \name\ is based on PyTorch, and uses transformers which are computationally intensive~\cite{vit,arnab2021vivit}.
-It requires high-end GPUs to operate at a reasonable speed.
-This limits the range of devices on which \name\ can be deployed, and the current implementation may not be suitable for low-end devices such as smartphones or tablets.
-However, we note that machine learning models can typically be sped up for edge device deployment using more efficient model architectures~\cite{mobilenet,efficientnet,architecture_search, rao2021dynamicvit}, hardware design~\cite{gale2020sparse, han2017ese, zhang2020sparch}, and techniques such as knowledge distillation~\cite{kd}.
-We leave an investigation of such optimizations to enable \name~on edge devices to future work.
-Second, similar to all generative models, \name\ requires a significant amount of training data to build an accurate dictionary of visual tokens.
-Although we have shown that \name\ performs well on publicly available video conferencing videos, because it learns the distribution of faces and torsos typical to a video call easily, it may not generalize well to other types of videos or to videos with different resolutions and frame rates.
+Although \namereparo\ offers several key advantages over past work, it also has some limitations.
+First, the current implementation of \namereparo\ is in PyTorch, and uses transformers which are computationally more intensive than traditional video codecs and FEC-based methods~\cite{vit,arnab2021vivit}.
+It requires GPUs equivalent to an Apple M2 Max GPU to operate in real time.
+This limits the range of devices on which \namereparo\ can be deployed, and the current implementation is not suitable for low-end devices such as smartphones or tablets.
+However, machine learning models can be sped up for edge devices using more efficient model architectures~\cite{mobilenet,efficientnet,architecture_search, rao2021dynamicvit}, hardware design~\cite{gale2020sparse, han2017ese, zhang2020sparch}, and techniques such as knowledge distillation~\cite{kd}.
+We leave an investigation of such optimizations to future work.
+We also note that over time more powerful GPUs are integrated in edge devices naturally paving the way for running complex neural networks on them.
+Second, \namereparo\ learns a dictionary of tokens specific to the domain of interest, which is video conferencing for the purpose of this paper.
+While \namereparo\ can potentially be extended beyond video conferencing to other domains, this will require learning a dictionary for each new domain.
+As such it is more specialized and less general than traditional FEC codecs.

-Despite these limitations, \name\ represents a promising approach to loss-resilient video conferencing.
-Future research may focus on addressing these limitations and making \name\ more accessible to a wider range of devices and different video-based applications.
+Despite these limitations, \namereparo\ represents a promising approach to loss-resilient video conferencing.
+Future research may focus on addressing these limitations and making \namereparo\ more accessible to a wider range of devices and different video-based applications.